 The addition of this rambling white rose married the deck area to the pool effectively.

-This is a double long site allowing the design to incorporate 3 distinct "rooms" for cooking, dining and lounging in 3 connected circular decks sitting in pea gravel to improve drainage and reduce flying insects.
-The Deck is raised 6" acting as a barrier for the planting sections and in-ground irrigation.
+This double long site has 3 distinct "rooms" in 3 connected circular decks raised 6" over pea gravel acting as a barrier for the plantings and in-ground irrigation while improving drainage.
 The Asian feel cedar pergola has a retractable canvas ceiling.
 The plants are largely evergreen for winter interest with a few summer flowering perennials and all low maintenance.
+A flowering cherry acts as a screen to the adjacent garden apartment.

 This waterlogged, insect ridden, moldy 10 x12' basement garden space was unuseable.